E3 (Educate, Enable, Empower) Community Services Inc. is a registered charity

 E3 has a small fleet of vehicles that are used by residents of 14 group homes and 4 support programs.
 Transportation is essential for persons served to participate in all daily living activities including employment, medical appointments, day programs, social outings, and learning opportunities.

-The Rotary Club of Collingwood, supports E3’s Annual Golf Tournament.
-Rotary has chosen transportation as the area of need funds from the tournament are directed toward.
-As transportation is not funded by the government, this assistance is vital and we continue to be so grateful to Rotary and everyone who participates in the tournament.
+The Rotary Club of Collingwood, supported E3’s Annual Golf Tournament for 30 years.
+Rotary chose transportation as the area of need funds from the tournament were directed toward.
+As transportation is not funded by the government, this assistance is vital and we will always be so grateful to Rotary and everyone who participates in the tournament.
 Thank you all!

-The 2018 Tournament was the second year of a three year plan to purchase a wheelchair van.
+The 2019 Tournament was the third year of a three year plan to purchase a wheelchair van.
 With the purchase of a van and conversion costs, the price can be as high as $90,000!
 Newer model vans have a much easier ramp system, replacing hydraulics that were affected by weather and difficult to operate.

 Respite Room Renovation Campaign